United States of America Visa Types Explained

 • Enrollment in a short recreational course of study, not for credit toward a degree (for example, a two-day cooking class while on vacation)

-Student Exchange US Visa Types
+Student Exchange United States of America Visa Types

 • Q: Participants in a Cultural Exchange Program